-Each director has been provided with relevant documentation required to perform their role as a pension scheme trustee and pension scheme trustee training is undertaken on a regular basis.
+Each director has been provided with the relevant documentation required to perform their role as a pension scheme trustee and training is undertaken on a regular basis.
 These training arrangements are designed to meet The Pensions Regulator's pension scheme trustee training requirements, which were established by the Pensions Act 2004.